(Originally known as Camp CanoeBeKind. Our name change occurred to encourage easier internet access. The new name began 6/1/21)

 Virtual Camp Teaching Children Kindness

 Have you wanted a way to teach your child kindness and empathy?

 Our virtual camp for children does just that.
 And, it’s completely free.

 Campers can go through the weekly lessons at their own pace.

 The lessons are also posted on the Camp Canoe-Be-Kind YouTube channel.

-Each week there is a video lesson and a kindness video from one or your fellow campers.
+There is a video lesson and a kindness video from a previous fellow camper included with each lesson.

 Weekly Christian Adventures and Kindness Crafts